streetturtle/streetturtle.github.io/_posts/2015-03-26-awesome-wm-quickstart.markdown

 {% highlight bash %}
 sudo add-apt-repository ppa:klaus-vormweg/awesome
 sudo apt-get update
-sudo apt-get install awesome fonts-font-awesome awesome-extra
+sudo apt-get install awesome awesome-extra
 {% endhighlight bash %}

  - `awesome` - basically awesome itself
  - `awesome extra` - some additional lua libraries with which you can create widgets for example
- - `fonts-font-awesome` - not sure what is it =)

 Then logout and login selecting Awesome wm in available shells.